Climate change has become one of the most pressing global issues.

 Final Thoughts on Ways You Can Do to Help Fight Climate Change

 Climate change is a complex global issue that requires action at all levels – global, local, and individual.
-Climate change mitigation can help reduce the amount of greenhouse gas emissions being released into the atmosphere.
+Climate change mitigation can help reduce greenhouse gas emissions being released into the atmosphere.

 Related content: Ways to Make Your Home Appliances More Energy-Efficient